My name is Aidan Broddell, I’m Type 1 diabetic and Current UKBFF Junior Men’s Physique British Champion.

 I’ve had diabetes for 11 years this December (diagnosed at the age of 10)

 Q. Roll back to your diagnosis, can you remember it?
 What told you to go to the doctor that day?

-I originally went to the doctors on an emergency appointment after loosing weight and noticing dehydration and excessive urinating; the night before the doctors appointment was made i went to the toilet 11 times in the space of 3 hours with a full bladder!
+I originally went to the doctors on an emergency appointment after losing weight and noticing dehydration and excessive urinating; the night before the doctor’s appointment was made I went to the toilet 11 times in the space of 3 hours with a full bladder!